 The phase one clinical trial demonstrates our comprehensive approach and commitment to bringing new discoveries into clinical use.
 Specifically, the imaging agent was developed by a VCU faculty member during a fellowship at NIH, scientists at VCU developed an automated method to produce the agent and a Massey Cancer Center grant funded the first in-human pilot study.

-Research areas include basic research, clinical trials and investigator initiated activities.
+Research areas include clinical trials and investigator initiated activities.

 For more information on the VCU Department of Radiology’s clinical trials activities, explore this area: